TEACHER PREP CENTER

 - Tutor or Mentor or engage a service learning at CCSF and earn work experience credit and gain valuable experience teaching others.

-- Engage in paid and volunteer opportunities working with children at CCSF at our child development centers and Mission Science Workshop, elementary, middle and high schools in SFUSD.
+- Engage in paid or volunteer opportunities working with children at CCSF at our child development centers and at elementary, middle and high schools in SFUSD.

 - Earn a work/study grant, if financial - aid eligible, by working with children.